- Code BIOL2161

 - Unit Value 6 units

-This course covers the principles of molecular genetics, introducing the molecular mechanisms involved in the storage and expression of genetic information in both prokaryotes and eukaryotes.
-Topics to be covered include: genome structure and evolution, DNA structure and packaging; DNA replication and repair; transcription; regulation of gene expression; RNA processing; protein synthesis and the genetic code.
-These processes will be illustrated with case studies, focussing especially on the human genome and genetic disease.
+This course introduces the molecular mechanisms involved in the storage and expression of genetic information in both prokaryotes and eukaryotes.
+Topics to be covered include genome structure and evolution; DNA structure and packaging; DNA replication and repair; transcription; regulation of gene expression; RNA processing; protein synthesis and the genetic code.
+These processes will be illustrated with case studies, ranging from the human genome and genetic diseases to genetically modified crops.

 The course includes a lab project that reinforces lecture material and introduces students to key strategies and techniques of molecular genetics.